Chapter 10 Assignment 2: Nextflow

 Please remember the code above is just an example of a command you run in bash You will have to implement this using Nextflow!

-Please also note that the inputs to this tool are given by -in, the outputs by -out and settings by -ini.
+Also note that the inputs to this tool/command are given by -in, the outputs by -out and settings by -ini.

 Finally, this process needs quite a bit of RAM to go forward.
 Set the memory for this to probably around 10 GB or even more!